By Marika Sboros

-Virta’s mix of medicine, science and technology is part of its healing magic.
+Virta’s mix of medicine, science and technology is at the heart of Inkinen’s vision, Hallberg says.
 It enables Virta physicians and health coaches to deliver continuous, on-demand, highly individualised care.
 It considers each individual’s ‘unique biochemistry, medications, and life circumstances’.

-Thus, Virta offers personalised medicine that is one of the biggest trends in modern medicine.
-It is also essential for safe and sustainable reversal of type 2 diabetes.
-And its technology experts can instantly translate the research into a scalable and sustainable patient experience, says Hallberg.
+Thus, Virta offers personalised medicine that is part of its magic and also one of the biggest trends in modern medicine.
+The company’s technology experts can instantly translate the research into a scalable and sustainable patient experience, says Hallberg.

 ‘Being able to scale to achieve the mission is critical,’ she says.

-Where to next for Virta Health and those who have diabetes?
-As it is a research-based company, it will continue to contribute the body of research for type 2 diabetes, Hallberg says.
+Where to next for Virta Health and those with diabetes?
+As it is a research-based company, it will continue to contribute to the body of research for type 2 diabetes, Hallberg says.

-Virta’s future looks bright thanks to its solid foundation.
-That foundation is based on the ancient Ayurvedic proverb: ‘When diet is wrong, medicine is of no use.
+Virta’s future looks bright thanks to a solid foundation based on the ancient Ayurvedic proverb: ‘When diet is wrong, medicine is of no use.
 When diet is right, medicine is of no need.’

 - Like my Facebook Page